holepunchto/bare/docs/threat-model.md

 That one power is special because it hands you every other power.
 An addon can read files, open sockets, and start programs, so whoever can load addons can do anything at all.

-Everything else in Bare is harmless on its own.
+Everything else in `src/` is harmless on its own.
 Threads and the lifecycle events never reach the outside world by themselves, and the module system reaches only as far as the protocol it was handed.
+The addons you compile in are another matter.
 So this whole document is about one power and about how to take it away.

 ## The module protocol

 Modules have to be read from somewhere, and only Bare knows how. `bare_load()` hands that protocol to the module it loads, which is the embedder's own entry point, so the filesystem goes to the embedder and to nobody else.

-Nothing else hands it out. `bare-module` has no store of its own, so code loaded without a protocol reads nothing at all.
+Nothing else hands it out.
+A protocol is the only way to reach a store, so code loaded without one reads nothing at all.

 A protocol travels with the module graph it was given to.
 Load untrusted code with one of your own and it reaches only as far as that one: